Skip to main content

 • character development

-• “Her personality is lovable, which is brought to life through excellent voice acting and beautiful character design.”
+• “Her personality is loveable, which is brought to life through excellent voice acting and a beautiful character design.”

-• “Since most of the characters are there for nostalgia, they don't get the character development they normally would in a JRPG.”
+• “Since most of the characters are there for nostalgia, those characters don't get the character development they normally would in a JRPG.”

 • humor